Updated on 12 August, 2021

-Higher education and the nature of universities is changing and will continue to change for the next decade.
-Twenty years ago, 'digital' was not a major concern for universities.
+Education and the nature of educational institutions is changing and will continue to change for the next decade.
+Twenty years ago, digital transformation in education sector was not a major concern for educational institutions.
 Although the World Wide Web started as an academic endeavor, universities were slow to catchup with a global digital transformation.

 One more issue noted in PwC's study is that universities often "invest heavily in IT systems that don't deliver the anticipated benefits and outcomes.
 These universities fail to appreciate that they don't need a digital strategy – just a business strategy that is fit for the digital age."